 - Extension and Enrichment program for Gifted and Talented students where relevant occur within the mainstream - Information Technology the school is well resourced in this area with 2 Computer suites and all classrooms linked to the Internet.
-There is access to mobile units of laptops for students. - Interactive White Boards (Prometheans) are in all learning spaces. - The site is able to access wireless.
-E-mail and internet access is available to all staff and students. - Teaching staff have access to lpads and laptops.
+There is access to mobile units of laptops/ iPads for students. - ActivPanels (Prometheans) are in all learning spaces. - The site is able to access wireless.
+E-mail and internet access is available to all staff and students. - Teaching staff have access to iPads and laptops.